Learn / Guides / Customer journey guide

 4. Make improvements and convert more visitors into customers

 In our experience, a customer journey map will take your team from “It appears that 30% of people leave the website at this stage” to “Oh s**t, people are leaving because the info is incomplete and the links are broken.”
-Once everyone is aligned on the painful moments that need to be addressed, changes that have a positive impact on the customer experience will happen faster.
+Once everyone is aligned on the painful moments that need to be addressed, changes that have a positive impact on the customer experience and customer satisfaction will happen faster.

 Bringing all the insights together in one place